Theme from New York, New York

-"Theme from New York, New York", often abbreviated to just "New York, New York", is the theme song from the Martin Scorsese musical film New York, New York (1977), composed by John Kander, with lyrics by Fred Ebb.
+"Theme from New York, New York" (often abbreviated to "New York, New York") is the theme song from the Martin Scorsese musical film New York, New York (1977), composed by John Kander, with lyrics by Fred Ebb.
 Liza Minnelli performs the song during the finale of the film.
 It was nominated for the Golden Globe Award for Best Original Song.

 Two years later, Frank Sinatra covered the song, and it became closely identified with both him and New York City.

 History

 Composer John Kander and lyricist Fred Ebb attributed the song's success to Robert De Niro, who rejected their original theme for the film because it was "too weak".
 They had been asked to write a handful of songs for New York, New York.
 When they were ready, Kander & Ebb played the songs for Martin Scorsese, Liza Minnelli and De Niro.
 After the recital, De Niro pulled Scorsese aside and convinced him the title song needed to be stronger.